Mookie Betts Player Props: Dodgers vs. Phillies

-The Los Angeles Dodgers, including Mookie Betts (.279 on-base percentage in past 10 games, 71 points below season-long percentage), take on starter Taijuan Walker and the Philadelphia Phillies at Dodger Stadium, Monday at 10:10 PM ET.
+On Tuesday, Mookie Betts (.304 on-base percentage in past 10 games, 56 points below season-long percentage) and the Los Angeles Dodgers face the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
+First pitch is at 10:10 PM ET.

-In his most recent game, he went 1-for-3 with a double against the Cardinals.
+He collected two extra-base hits in his last appearance (3-for-5 with a double, a home run and three RBI) against the Phillies.

 Mookie Betts Game Info & Props vs. the Phillies